 2. The student writes one sentence per vocabulary word (five words = five sentences).
 The teacher also writes sentences using the same words, some of which are incorrect.

-3. The student reads his/her first sentence and discusses with the teacher if it’s correct.
+3. The student reads his/her first sentence and discusses with the teacher if it’s a correct sentence or not.
+If not, the teacher helps the student fix it.

 4. The teacher reads his/her first sentence and the student decides if it’s correct.

-5. In incorrect, the student should explain why.
+5. In incorrect, the student should explain why and then make a correct sentence.

 Then you’ll love: 39 Awesome 1-1 ESL Activities: For Kids (7-13).
 If you teach private classes, it’s the book you need in your personal library.
 It’ll help you make your classes interesting and engaging.
 This will make the Moms as well as child you’re teaching happy!
 You’ll also save lots of time lesson planning so you can spend more time doing what you really love.
 There’s also enough material to keep things fresh for a year of weekly private tutoring sessions.